goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 The interpreter will search for your `bank_account.py` file, and prior to executing that module, it will assign the name `bank_account` from the import statement to the `__name__` variable.

+    # It's as if the interpreter inserts this at the top
+    # of your module when it's imported from another module.
     __name__ = "bank_account"

+After the special variables are set up, the interpreter executes all the code in the module, one statement at a time.

+Thus, `if __name__ == "__main__":` is actually checking if the module is being executed as the _main_ module.
+If it is, it runs the code under the conditional.

 ## In the end